Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_tianyi.md

 - **One thing I learned:** all about TAASSC!
 I was very interested to see all the syntactic measurements because we haven't tended to focus on them as much in other assignments.

+## Alejandro's Feedback
+Nice use of the _PELIC_ dataset.
+I did not know what a _T-Unit_ was until I read your `README.md`.
+Something I like is that, in general, your repository is extremely clean and your data is presented nicely in your Jupyter Notebooks.
+However, I think one improvement could be looking at that weird issue you had with Korean speakers having a high amount of high-level essays by potentially taking multiple samples.